By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 Safety Assessment (the Most Important Category)

-Suicidal ideation screening (passive vs. active, plan, intent, means), homicidal ideation, auditory/visual hallucinations, self-harm behavior, 1:1 observation status, and safety plans.
-This is the category that carries the most medico-legal weight on any psych unit.
+The safety assessment includes: suicidal ideation screening (passive vs. active, plan, intent, means), homicidal ideation, auditory/visual hallucinations, self-harm behavior, 1:1 observation status, and safety plans.
+This is the category that carries the most legal weight on any psych unit.
 Gaps in safety assessment documentation are the #1 finding on behavioral health surveys.
-Every shift, every patient, documented at the intervals your unit's protocol requires - no exceptions.
+Safety documentation must occur on every shift, on every patient, and at the intervals that your facility's protocol requires.
+There are no exceptions.
+The structured suicide risk screen used at most facilities is the C-SSRS, which is often triggered by a positive PHQ-9 item 9.
 Full guide: Safety Assessment Charting.

 Speech & Interactions

 Evaluate speech patterns (rate, rhythm, volume, tone, coherence), staff interactions, group therapy participation, peer interactions, and responses to therapeutic interventions.
 This category captures how the patient communicates and engages, both of which indicate clinical progress or deterioration.
-Specific observations are more informative than labels: "spoke in a rapid, pressured tone for 10 minutes, difficult to redirect" is stronger than simply stating "pressured speech."
+Specific observations are more informative than labels, such as "Patient spoke in a rapid, pressured tone for 10 minutes and was difficult to redirect," which is stronger than simply stating "pressured speech."
 Full guide: Speech & Interactions Charting.

 Function & Daily Living